shnkyr/shnkyr/README.md

 - 👋 Hi, I’m @shnkyr (Shankar Sapkota)
-- 👀 Intrested in AI / LLM / Physics using AI in AstorScpace and Quantum Entanglement
+- 👀 Intrested in AI / LLM / Blackchain / Physics using AI in AstroScpace and Quantum Entanglement
 - 🌱 I’m currently learning AI in Data Science and Engineering
 - 💞️ I’m looking to collaborate on Data Analysis Task
 - 📫 How to reach me ?
 Contact me through mail provided in profile